nim-lang/Nim/doc/destructors.rst

 var y = x      # no copy
 ```

-First the Nim compiler allocates memory for the string literal "abc".
+The string literal "abc" is stored in static memory and not allocated on the heap.
 Then the variable `x` points to the literal.
 Finally the variable `y` points to the literal too.
 There is no copy during assigning operations.